nocomplexity/0complexity/principles.md

     systems.
 -   Respect for User Privacy.
--   Data Minimization.Collection of personally identifiable information should be kept to a strict minimum.
+-   Data Minimization.Collection of personally identifiable information SHOULD be kept to a strict minimum.

 ## Never over engineer